Unregistered OCX, DLL etc: eg “Component COMDLG32.OCX or one of its dependencies not correctly registered. A file is missing or invalid”

 Run-time error 339: eg Component TABCTL32.ocx or one of its dependencies not correctly registered: a file is missing or invalid

-When you install older controls on Vista, sometimes the controls (dll's or ocx's) may not register because you did not login as an administrator when you installed the Scorer.
+Sometimes older controls (dll's or ocx's) may not register because you did not login as an administrator when you installed the Scorer.

-You can either reinstall again as an Administrator (recommended) or manually register the control by Internet download again as an Administrator.
-To do a manual register…
+Either install again as an Administrator (recommended) or manually register the control by Internet download again as an Administrator.

 It is likely, the component eg TABCTL32.ocx will already have been copied into the c:\windows\system32 folder (but if not, you can get a copy off the internet.)